International Law and Organization

 Over the course of 2 weeks in Module 4, you will be engaging in an experiential learning exercise, where you will be assigned to one actor (a state or organizational actor) in one of several different issues or problems relating to the COVID-19 Pandemic.
 An important note is that you are not “representing” your actor per se-rather you are meant to develop an “expertise” on the actor and its various issues.
 You will each be bringing a “piece of the puzzle” to the table, hence the term “jigsaw.”

-More specific instructions will be distributed by the end of October, but generally the project entails the following:
+More specific instructions can be found here, but generally the project entails the following:

 Prior to the first week of this assignment, you will individually prepare an information briefing consisting of a brochure style document (2 pages max- Short paragraphs, bullet points, some graphics if necessary) that you will distribute to me and to your group colleagues by uploading a copy to the course Forum on OWL.